MatteoJoliveau/matteojoliveau-website/content/projects/enseada.md

 ## Management API

-A set of [Twirp](https://twitchtv.github.io/twirp) APIs allows to programmatically interact with Enseada and its resources.
+A set of RESTful APIs allows to programmatically interact with Enseada and its resources.
 Check the [documentation](https://docs.enseada.io/developers/apis.html) for more information.

 ## Management UI